wavefrontHQ/docs/pages/doc/csp_access.md

 {% include tip.html content="In addition to access control, Operations for Applications also support [metrics security policy rules](csp_metrics_security.html) which allow fine-grained control over which users can see which metrics." %}

 This video shows how to limit access for a dashboard, how to give access (share) that dashboard, and how to set the security setting.
 You can manage access for alerts the same way.

-The video uses the 2020 version of the UI.
+Note that this video was created in 2020 and some of the information in it might have changed.
+It also uses the 2020 version of the UI.

 <p><iframe id="kmsembed-1_lckq6foe" width="700" height="400" src="https://vmwaretv.vmware.com/embed/secure/iframe/entryId/1_lckq6foe/uiConfId/49694343/st/0" class="kmsembed" allowfullscreen webkitallowfullscreen mozAllowFullScreen allow="autoplay *; fullscreen *; encrypted-media *" referrerPolicy="no-referrer-when-downgrade" frameborder="0" title="Object-Based Access Control"></iframe></p>